-I personally believe that determining an appropriate length for lessons has to do with our style of teaching and, in particular, what we expect to achieve in a lesson.
+I believe that determining an appropriate length for lessons partly has to do with our style of teaching and, in particular, what we expect to achieve in a lesson.
 Most importantly of all, to what extent is the student an independent learner, and for what (and to what extent) do they rely on the teacher?

 What about those others who didn’t manage so well on 30 minute lessons, and who didn’t build up enough momentum to develop their enjoyment and sense of achievement?
 Might some of them have developed better had they received longer lessons?
 I am sure that all teachers are aware of the problem of student drop off, and are keen to find ways to stem it.

 When I was a beginner, my teacher would suggest I learn a piece or two during the week, on my own at home.
-This undoubtedly encouraged independence – but could I handle it?
+This undoubtedly encouraged independence, but could I handle it?
 In the lessons she would check that I had practised my scales, then hear the piece she had set, point out the many mistakes, and set me to work at putting right the various things that, without her help, I had learnt wrong.

 It’s easy to shoot down that approach, but let’s remember that many of us have learnt that way and lived to tell the tale!
 Clearly it’s not all bad.
 But can we offer something better?

 The student can then play at home to consolidate and enjoy the piece, which they have at least partially learnt with my help.
 This means that the balance between lesson and practice is shifted, with less expectation of independent learning in the early stages of musical development.

 For example, it is great to have sufficient time to include plenty of aural activities, sight reading / flash cards, improvisation, exploration, duets, games, basic techniques, and so on.
 It is great to integrate some theory work and musicianship as soon as possible rather than regularly postponing them due to lack of time.

-It is of course possible to cover all of this stuff in a 30 minute lesson using an integrated “simultaneous learning” approach – but important to plan well, and not try to include every activity in every lesson.
-But I confess that I have noticed such lessons often feel rushed.
+It is of course possible to cover all of this stuff in a 30 minute lesson using an integrated “simultaneous learning” approach, but it’s important to plan well and not try to include every activity in every lesson.
+And I must confess that I have noticed such lessons often feel rushed.

 So the final decision about what works best will no doubt be a personal one.